CEMPD/SMOKE-ExampleCase/README.md

 # SMOKE-TestCase

-The files in this repository serve as a suite of tests for the SMOKE programs.
+The files in this repository serve as a suite of tests for the SMOKE programs and rely on having successfully installed SMOKE and its prerequisites in your system.
+Currently, tests for the following sectors are included:
+- np_oilgas
+- pt_oilgas
-Currently, tests for np_oilgas, pt_oilgas, and biogenic sectors are included.
+- biogenics sectors are included.

-The structure relies on:
-1. Having successfully installed SMOKE and its prerequisites in your system.
+To test SMOKE for their system, users have to follow the next steps:

-2. Make a test directory in your system where all code and inputs will be placed, i.e.
+1. Make a test directory in your system where all code and inputs will be placed, i.e.
 ```
 cd someplaceinyoursystem/
 mkdir /path_to_your_SMOKE_test_folder/